djhmateer/djhmateer.github.io/_posts/2020-11-12-xr with tidyverse beginners guide.md

 - zero inflation - an excess of 0 data

-- Gaussian (normal) manner
+- Gaussian (normal) distribution of data - bell curve
-- Right skewed data (more data distributed to the left) of the histogram
+- Right skewed data (more data distributed to the left, so graph is skewed to the right ) of the histogram